-With the world abuzz and breathless waiting for news of an engagement announcement from Prince Harry and Meghan Markle, we can certainly recall the days before the wedding of two other favourite royals – the Duke and Duchess of Cambridge.
+With the world abuzz and breathless waiting for news of Meghan Markle’s wedding dress, we can certainly recall the days before the wedding of two other favourite royals – the Duke and Duchess of Cambridge.
 Most notably, Kate’s wedding dress.
 Who designed it?
 What would it look like?

 The dress was kept literally under lock and key.
 One of the dressmakers, Mandy Ewing, has revealed the dress, veil and shoes were locked away behind closed doors with codes that were intermittently changed and no cleaning crews were permitted.